History

 2022 The biennial Atlanta Botanical Garden Flower Show showcases the theme Metamorphosis; The Garden of Eden Ball, the Garden’s largest annual fundraising event, celebrates 40 years; The Conservation & Research team leads an international effort to save Magnolias from extinction; The delicate nature of folded paper meets the massive stature of metal sculpture during the spring exhibition Origami in the Garden.

-2023 The Garden announces its first major expansion since opening with plans to purchase nearly 8 acres to the north which would place it contiguous to the Atlanta Beltline and allow for a second Garden entrance.
+2023 The Garden announces plans for major expansion by purchasing nearly 8 acres to the north which would place it contiguous to the Atlanta Beltline and allow for a second Garden entrance.
+The project is to be funded by a $150 million capital campaign, including a lead gift of $25 million from the James M. Cox Foundation.
 The exhibit Trolls: Save the Humans by Thomas Dambo makes its world premiere at the Garden featuring whimsical sculptures created by the artist from reclaimed wood.
 Garden Lights, Holiday Nights is selected to compete on national TV by ABC’s The Great Christmas Light Fight and wins the primetime series’ Heavyweights division, bringing home a grand prize of $50,000 and more importantly, national exposure to the Garden’s critical mission work.

 Art Collections